halex5000/ld-articles/LaunchDarkly TypeScript/Using LaunchDarkly with TypeScript.md

 If you haven't heard of [TypeScript](https://www.typescriptlang.org/), it is a superset of JavaScript, meaning that any valid JavaScript is valid TypeScript.
 It then layers on a whole bunch of features, most notably support for type checking.
 The TypeScript compiler compiles the TypeScript code to JavaScript.

-If you are already using TypeScript in your application development or looking to start, this post will show you how to get LaunchDarkly working within your TypeScript code using the Node.js SDK for backend JavaScript or the React SDK for the frontend.
+If you are already using TypeScript in your application development or looking to start, this post will show you how to get LaunchDarkly working within your TypeScript code using the Node.js SDK and how to integrate the React SDK for the frontend in a TypeScript project.

 ## Using the Node SDK in a TypeScript Project